emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

 - RuleChecker should have an interface to grab game constants such as number of workers allowed on the game.
 - check_game_over should not return None
+- RuleChecker needs to provide access to board constants such as max number of workers allowed

 -----------------------------------------------------------------------------------------